Polity & Governance

 - Improve Police functioning in various other areas such as Law and Order, Traffic Management etc.

-- Facilitate Interaction Police Stations, Districts, State/UT headquarters and other Police Agencies.
+- Facilitate interaction and sharing of information among Police Stations, Districts, State/UT headquarters and other Police Agencies.

 - Keep track of the progress of Cases, including in Courts